pdf-raku/PDF-Content-raku/README.md

-It is centered around implementing a graphics state machine and provding support for the operators and graphics variables as listed in the appendix.
+It is centered around implementing a graphics state machine and provding support for the operators and graphics variables as listed in the [PDF::API6 Graphics Documentation](https://github.com/p6-pdf/PDF-API6#appendix-i-graphics).

 ## Key roles and classes: